 \begin{Proposition} The tensor field $\bar g$ of \eqref{3VI24.f78} is non-degenerate on every connected component of the set

 \end{Proposition}

 It follows immediately that $\bar g$ has Lorentzian signature on those connected components of the set $\{\barVh\ne 2\bar{m} \br\}$ on which $\bar r\to \pm \infty$.

-Now, the analysis of Section~\ref{sss9XI24.1} shows that the signature does not change across the zeros of $\barVh-2\bar{m} \br $, when $\bar g$ is extended across these zeros using the Kerr-Schild form of the metric.
-Further, it follows from \eqref{24XI24.5} that $\br$ is a smooth function on the Kerr-Schild extension.
+Now, the analysis of Section~\ref{sss9XI24.1} shows that the signature does not change across the zeros of $\barVh-2\bar{m} \br $, when $\bar g$ is extended across these zeros using the Kerr--Schild form of the metric.
+Further, it follows from \eqref{24XI24.5} that $\br$ is a smooth function on the Kerr--Schild extension.
 Its level sets away from the zeros of $\barVh-2\bar{m} \br $ are all diffeomorphic to $ \R^{2N+1}$ on the manifold underlying the original form \eqref{3VI24.f78} of the metric.
-Furthermore, \eqref{24XI24.5} shows that \begin{enumerate} \item the sets $\{\br=\pm \ell\}$ and $\{y=\pm \ell\}$ coincide, with \item $ 0\ne dy|_{y=\pm\ell} =\bar Wd\br $. \end{enumerate} Hence the level sets of $\br$ are also diffeomorphic to $ \R^{2N+1}$ near the zeros of $\barVh-2\bar{m} \br $ in the Kerr-Schild extension.
+Furthermore, \eqref{24XI24.5} shows that \begin{enumerate} \item the sets $\{\br=\pm \ell\}$ and $\{y=\pm \ell\}$ coincide, with \item $ 0\ne dy|_{y=\pm\ell} =\bar Wd\br $. \end{enumerate} Hence the level sets of $\br$ are also diffeomorphic to $ \R^{2N+1}$ near the zeros of $\barVh-2\bar{m} \br $ in the Kerr--Schild extension.